brunoreis/one-stack/README.md

 ## Project setup

+This project is organized in three directories: /client, /server and /dev.

+* /client contains the frontend code
+* /server contains the backend code
+* /dev hosts tools and commands for managing environment, deployment, database, etc. such as heroku and knex.
+It also hosts our integrations tests in cypress.

 ### Docker
-We have a docker file to set up your dev env.
+We have a docker-compose file to set up your development environment.
 To build the docker containers, go to the root of the project and run

-`docker-compose up`
+`docker-compose up` or
 `docker-compose up -d` to run in background

 This sets up four docker containers: One for the backend code (/server), one for the frontend code (/client), one for the postgres database, and one for pgAdmin.
+You can run each container individually with `docker-container up server`, for example.

 If you run `docker-compose ps` you will be presented with these containers: